airswap/airswap-protocols/protocols/swap/reports/SECURITY.md

 - Orders could potentially be replayed on a different Swap contract, if e.g. old au- throizations exist on another contract.
 The legacy signature is modified to require an additional "0" byte to prevent such replay attacks; all future Swap contracts should increment this bid to maintain replay protection against old authorizations.
 - **This invariant currently holds as-is.**

-#### 10. Swap and SwapSimple functions either successfully execute swap or revert
+#### 10. Swap function either successfully execute swap or revert

-- By manual inspection of all branches of swap, swapSimple and transferFrom, no functions can fail silently without causing a REVERT.
+- By manual inspection of all branches of swap and transferFrom, no functions can fail silently without causing a REVERT.
 In the case no REVERT branch is hit, both sides of the swap must have been successfully executed.
 Note that require is used in the ERC-20 case to handle tokens where a bad transfer may fail silently without reversions.
 This is the only external call other than safeTransferFrom, which has no return value and therefore cannot fail silently.
 - **This invariant currently holds as-is.**

 ## Analysis